The Verb Tense Activity Guaranteed to Improve Speaking Skills

 Point out the list of keywords for present simple.
 Look how many there are!
 We use this tense a lot.
 And this is by no means an exhaustive list, but instead a “useful” list and “doable” for any level.

-Help your students to “see” the simple idea of habits as you go through each key word.
+Help your students to “see” the simple idea of habits as you go through each keyword.
 Lower levels may have to translate in order to get the picture but that’s totally OK.

 You may need to draw a chart on the board like this one below, to depict the frequency of habits and routines, from 0% percent of the time to 100% of the time.
 Or pull out one of your favorite graphics like a bar chart so students can visualize it easily.
 Ask lower level students to draw it in their notebooks so they can remember it better.

-Now associate the present simple phrase “I do it” with the idea of habits or routines .
+Now associate the present simple phrase “I do it” with the idea of habits or routines.
 When students hear the phrase “I do it” they need to feel the idea of habit and routine.

 Point out the word order for present simple

-You can explain at this point that these are called adverbs of frequency and they take a special place in the sentence unlike regular adverbs which follow the main verb.
-I usually explain that singular words (adverbs) go before the verb, and that a phrase like ‘every day’ should go at the beginning or at the end.
+You can explain at this point that these are called adverbs of frequency and they take a special place in the sentence, unlike regular adverbs which follow the main verb.
+I usually explain that singular words (adverbs) go before the verb and that a phrase like ‘every day’ should go at the beginning or at the end.
 Student’s choice.

 Give your students plenty of time to make their flashcards

 Upper levels will probably prefer to have an already prepared set of cards but lower levels appreciate making a set that they can keep.
-You can find a link for a prepared set of flashcards ready to print below in the blue download box.
+You can find a link to a prepared set of flashcards ready to print below in the blue download box.

 Students will need ample time to practice going through the flash cards before moving onto the next tense.
-This practice time will probably go quickly with upper level students.
+This practice time will probably go quickly with upper-level students.
 Be careful not to bore them.
 They prefer to be challenged.

 Why not use other verbs and be creative?